A Simple (But Detailed) Guide for Managing Resistance to Change in Organizations

 - Agreeing to something in public/meetings, but not following through

-- Not attending meetings, even when they are designed as required attendees
+- Not attending meetings, even when they are required

 - Refusing to attend training sessions

 - Continually “forgetting” meetings or other change-related tasks

 The type of program, project, or change management resistance you confront will reflect each impacted groups’ culture.

 For example, if you have a group that has an analytical culture, any resistance from that group will sound analytical in nature, and employees within that group are more likely to say something like: “I doubt this change will work.
 Show us the proof that it will work.”

 For a group that is more community-driven, you will probably hear statements like, “Thank you for letting us know about the change.
 Now, what does everyone else think?
 Do you all believe this change can be successful?”